 The WAN is opposite of the personal area networks (PANs), local area networks (LANs), campus area networks (CANs), or metropolitan area networks (MANs) which are usually limited to its area of responsibility.
 The easiest way to understand what a WAN is to think of the internet as a whole, which is the world’s largest WAN.
 The internet is a WAN because, through the use of ISPs, it connects lots of smaller local area networks (LANs) or metro area networks (MANs).

-This type of network is similar to a LAN but wirelessly interconnects users and endpoints in a small geographical area.
+This type of network is similar to a Local Area Network but wirelessly interconnects users and endpoints in a small geographical area.
 Wireless access points, a network of wi-fi routers are the examples of WLAN.

 Storage Area Network (SAN)